Whole House Water Filter Buyer’s Guide

 AquaOx Filter – Zero Maintenance Whole House Filter System

 The Aquaox water filter is known for its unmatched 7-Stage filtration system.
-It also has one of the most positive reviews with customers praising its performance, easy to install and its low cost maintenance.
+It also has one of the most positive reviews with customers praising its performance, ease of installation and low-cost maintenance.

-- Pre-Sediment Filter – Removes dirt and other unwanted solid.
+- Pre-Sediment Filter – Removes dirt and another unwanted solid.
 This also refines water

 - Kinetic Degradation Fluxion (KDF) 55 – Removes chlorine, lead, mercury and other metals.